Iglu-OU/IgluX/README.md

 # Iglu Digital Agency

 Running locally:
-* npm install
+* npm i
-* npm start
+* npm run dev

-Before committing and/or pushing:
+Checking for TypeScript and/or Prettier errors
 * npm run lint

-When code is pushed or merged to the master branch, it's automatically deployed
+When code is pushed or merged to the master branch, it's automatically deployed to Netlify via Git Hooks